tuist/tuist/docs/docs/guide/cli/from-v3-to-v4.md

 ---
 title: From v3 to v4
-description: This page documents how to migrate your project from using Tuist 3 to Tuist 4
+description: This page documents how to migrate the Tuist CLI from the version 3 to version 4.
 ---

 # From Tuist v3 to v4